-In Figure~\ref{fig:fsie} we compare the measured f$_{\rm SIE}$ with the values predicted by Equation~\ref{eq:fsie2}, using c$_{\rm e2}$ measured by \citet{NTB08}.
-Even though the data are noisy, we note that the SLACS-KWCI and TDCOSMO samples are very close to the predicted values.
-There is more scatter for the SL2S, which is in part expected owing to the fact that $R_{\rm eff} \sim R_{\rm E} /2$, and thus the factor to be elevated to the power of $2-\gamma_{\rm lens }$ is on average 4, introducing extrapolation errors.
+In Fig.~\ref{fig:fsie} we compare the measured f$_{\rm SIE}$ with the values predicted by Eq. (~\ref{eq:fsie2}), using c$_{\rm e2}$ measured by \citet{NTB08}.
+Even though the data are noisy, we note that the SLACS-KCWI and TDCOSMO samples are very close to the predicted values.
+There is more scatter for the SL2S, which is in part expected because $R_{\rm eff} \sim R_{\rm E} /2$, and thus, the factor to be elevated to the power of $2-\gamma_{\rm lens}$ is 4 on average, introducing extrapolation errors.
 Furthermore, c$_{e2}$ is not a constant and is expected to depend significantly on $\gamma$.
-Thus using the average value will be accurate for systems with $\gamma\sim2$, similar to the SLACS sample and less so if $\gamma$ departs from 2.
+Thus, using the average value is accurate for systems with $\gamma\sim2$, similar to the SLACS sample and less so when $\gamma$ departs from 2.